Check creatives for SSL compatibility

 For very complex, non-standard creatives (for example, creatives with JSON responses to AJAX requests), the SSL scanner may not be able to fully scan the creative and mark it as non-compliant.

 - Not applicable: SSL scanner didn’t scan the creative type.

 - Not yet scanned: SSL scanner has not yet run on this creative.

 - Creative SSL compliance override: Shows whether there's an override, and how the override has been set.

 SSL compatibility scan-based serving

 DFP also supports serving creatives based on the compatibility scan so that only compatible creatives serve.
-To enable this feature, contact customer support to change your network settings.
+This feature is enabled by default for all AMP pages.
+To enable this feature for the rest of your site, contact customer support to change your network settings.